Nikon D5600 vs Panasonic FZ2000

 Both the D5600 and the FZ2000 are recent models that are part of the current product line-up.
 The FZ2000 replaced the earlier Panasonic FZ1000, while the D5600 followed on from the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic FZ2000 Manual.
+Further information on the features and operation of the D5600 and FZ2000 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic FZ2000 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5600 or the Panasonic FZ2000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.